mvolkmann/blog/src/feather-weather.md

 assigned a color of the rainbow between blue and red that represents the percentage that temperature is between the zero and 100.

-## All Screens
+## Navigation Bar

-All screens display a refresh button in the upper-left corner and a settings button in the upper-right corner.
+The same navigation bar appears at the top of all screens.
+This contains:

-The refresh button fetches updated weather data for the currently selected location.
+- a refresh button in the upper-left corner that fetches updated weather data for the currently selected location

-The settings button opens the following sheet at the bottom of the screen.
+- the app name
+- a settings button in the upper-right corner that opens a sheet containing settings options described below

+## Settings Sheet

+Tapping the gear icon in the upper-right displays the following settings sheet.

 <img alt="Feather Weather Settings" style="width: 40%"
-    src="/blog/assets/FeatherWeather-iPhone-Settings.png?v={{pkg.version}}"
+    src="/blog/assets/feather-weather-settings.png?v={{pkg.version}}"
     title="Feather Weather Settings">

 The first setting chooses between